maziac/DeZog/design/AddingNewAssemblers.md

 And you might also use special parameters for your assembler, so you need to provide those, too.

 setting.ts:
-- Add a new interface for your assembler e.g. have a look at SjasmplusListFile, Z80asmListFile or Z88dkListFile.
+- Add a new interface for your assembler e.g. have a look at SjasmplusConfig, Z80asmConfig or Z88dkConfig.
-The interface need to be derived from AsmListFileBase which provide the basic information available to all assemblers.
+The interface need to be derived from AsmConfigBase which provide the basic information available to all assemblers.
 - Add the new interface to SettingsParameters.
 Just beneath the other assemblers.
 - In SettingsParameters.Init make sure that all of your parameters are initialized with some default value.
 I.e. everything that the user left undefined should get a reasonable default here.
 - Update the ```GetAllAssemblerListFiles```function with the new assembler.